abmtarun/riot_project/README.md

 2. Pressure Sensor (LPS331AP): It measures atmospheric pressure in hPa.
 3. Luminosity (Light) Sensor (ISL29020): It measures ambient light intensity in lux.

+## Real-world Testing and Remote Monitorin ##

+- RIOT OS applications have been developed to run on our chosen IoT devices for real-time sensor data collection.
+- FIT IoT-Lab's real-world testing capabilities have allowed us to deploy these devices within our warehouse, collecting invaluable    data under actual operating conditions.
+- We have seamlessly integrated FIT IoT-Lab's remote access features with our WareSage system, enabling remote monitoring and control of our IoT devices.

 ## Setup ##
 To be able to connect to an IoT-LAB site server, you have to add your SSH key to your user account.